patricklai14/model_eval/README.md

 Note: Before running the example script, you will have to make a change to the call to `model_evaluation.evaluate_models()`.
 The `conda_env` argument is set to `"amptorch"`; this should be changed to the name of the conda environment you are using to run AMPTorch.

+To run the example for training on `lmdb` files:
+1. generate the sample `lmdb` file by running: `python examples/construct_lmdb.py` (copied from the AMPTorch example code)
+2. run the evaluation script: `python examples/example_lmdb.py`